dariozanca/FixaTons/README.md

 # FixaTons
 A collection of Human FixationsDatasets and Metrics for Scanpath Similarity

 For an easy use of the dataset, python software is provided.
 This tools help you in different tasks:

     - List information
     - Get data (matrices)
     - Visualize data
     - Compute metrics
     - Compute statistics

-See the correspondent report or the Tutorial to an introduction.
+See the correspondent report or the Tutorial.ipynb to an introduction.

 ## Download FixaTons

 - Clone or download the folder with the code
 - Download the zip file from https://www.dropbox.com/s/i5xw3xbgqdw6tk8/FixaTons.zip?dl=0 and extract its content in the same folder with the code

-##Structure of FixaTons
+## Structure of FixaTons

 ________________________________________________________________________________